ABAtanasov/GalerkinSparseGrids.jl/TermDefinitions.md

 # Terms Used

-"the interval"	 			The unit interval [0, 1]
+"the interval"	 			The unit interval [0,1]

-"interval"					A nonzero sub-interval of [0, 1], possibly all of it ("sub-interval")			Always dyadic in our case, of the form (i/2^n, (i+1)/2^n)
+"interval"					A nonzero sub-interval of [0,1], possibly all of it ("sub-interval")			Always dyadic in our case, of the form (i/2^n, (i+1)/2^n)

 "interval product"			A cartesian product of D sub-intervals in D dimensions ("multival")

 "resolution"				An interval of the form (i/2^n, (i+1)/2^n) has resolution n
-							When n = 0 this involves functions that can be nonzero on all of [0, 1] In order to count hat basis functions that do not vanish on the boundaries we label them with resolution '-1' for simplicity For the Galerkin basis, the resolution -1 corresponds to the Legendre polynomials form which the remaining basis is obtained by Graham Schmidt
+							When n = 0 this involves functions that can be nonzero on all of [0,1] In order to count hat basis functions that do not vanish on the boundaries we label them with resolution(s) '-1' (and '-2' for hat basis) for simplicity In the Galerkin basis, resolution '-1' corresponds to Legendre polynomials on [0,1]

 "level" 					The level of resolution.
 This is just n above, when n >= 0, and